release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### Dependency Injection

-If the property `-DdependencyInjection=group:artifact:version,....` is set, PME will inject the specified dependency into the top level (inheritance root) POM files' `<dependencyManagement>` sections.
-The argument should be a comma separated list of group:artifact:version.
-The list also supports a remote HTTP file containing a comma or newline separated list of GAVs.
-The injection dependencies <b>are</b> subject to alignment.
+If the property `-DdependencyInjection=group:artifact:version,....` is set, PME will inject the specified dependencies into the top level (inheritance root) POM file's `<dependencyManagement>` section.
+The argument should be a comma separated list of dependencies using one of the following specifications.
+For all of the supported specification formats, `groupId`, `artifactId`, and `version` are required.
+All other fields are optional and will be treated as `null` when absent or blank.

+- `groupId:artifactId:version`
+- `groupId:artifactId:type:version` <span style="background-color:#ffff00">Available from PME 4.22</span>
+- `groupId:artifactId:type:classifier:version` <span style="background-color:#ffff00">Available from PME 4.22</span>
+- `groupId:artifactId:type:classifier:version:scope` <span style="background-color:#ffff00">Available from PME 4.22</span>

+The list also supports a remote HTTP file containing a comma or newline separated list of strings having the same format.

+**Note:** The injected dependencies <b>are</b> subject to alignment.

 #### Maven Dependency Plugin
 <table bgcolor="#ffff00">